KaianGuedes/KaianGuedes/README.md

   "tools": ["Git", "Maven", "Gradle"]
 }
 ```
+I currently work as an office assistant at [REDACTED].

 And I am currently studying **Real Estate Transactions** at ETEC, and I have also completed **Systems Development** at ETEC.
 I’m from **Peruíbe, Brazil**, and I love learning new things and using my creativity to create stuff.